 This can be done only with a handful of brands.
 Your consultant can help you with this.

 For each door, do you need to purchase two knobs separately?
 Can you buy them as a set?

 Typically, hardware is sold as a complete set, depending on the function.
-However, some brands will allow for different styles on opposite sides of the same door.

 What are typical hardware functions?